MichaIng/DietPi-Docs/docs/software/home_automation.md

     #### Assign a name to your power sensor input

-    Inputs are the realtime value of the data received from the EmonPi.
+    Inputs are the real time value of the data received from the EmonPi.
 We will assign a name to the power value so we can use it later.

     - Login to your `https://emoncms.org` account
     - Click `Setup` at the top right of screen, then click `Inputs`